-The LEATHER & LGBTQ Cultural District is moving forward on developing a Walking Tour of our special neighborhood, and we invite you to join in the project.
+The LEATHER & LGBTQ Cultural District is developing a Walking Tour of our special neighborhood, and we invite you to join in the project.

 How You Can Help

-But if Zoom Meetings are not your thing, we can still use your help, in three important ways:
+But if Zoom Meetings are not your thing, we can still use your help, in two important ways:

 - Photos from your personal archives.
 These will be most usable if: